Irish College in Paris: Twentieth Century

 In December 1906, the law of separation of Church and State in France came into operation.
 In the following January, the French government notified the British government of its intention to reorganise the Irish Catholic foundations in France so as to bring them into harmony with the recent legislation regarding the Church.
 It was further stated that the purpose of the Government was to close the Irish college, to sell its immovable property, and to invest the proceeds of the sale, to be applied together with the existing burses for the benefit of Irish students.
 However, due to the exertions of its superior, Patrick Boyle, and the British ambassador in Paris the college remained open until the outbreak of World War I caused its closure.

 During the war Boyle opened the college for use by the sisters and orphans from Verdun Orphanage.
 The college resumed in 1919, but closed again on the outbreak of World War II, with students evacuated, leaving Travers resident for the duration of the war.
 After the war, it was not reopened as an Irish College, instead, in 1947 the college was made available for use by a Polish religious community.
 Throughout the 1970s, 1980s and 1990s, Liam Swords and Devlin worked to regain the Irish control and presence in the college.
-In 1989 an Irish presence was re-established, a number of renovations were made, and scholarships funded Irish students studying in Paris to stay in the college, as Cardinal O'Fiach said in 1989, (he hoped the Irish college) will one day house an Irish Cultural Centre, with library, language training, student exchanges – in short, a meeting place where Ireland will meet France and through France the wider Europe.
+In 1989, an Irish presence was re-established, a number of renovations were made, and scholarships funded Irish students studying in Paris to stay in the college, as Cardinal O'Fiach said in 1989, (he hoped the Irish college) would "one day house an Irish Cultural Centre, with library, language training, student exchanges – in short, a meeting place where Ireland will meet France and through France the wider Europe".

-In 1991 the Fondation Irlandaise which officially controlled the college, was reconstituted, from six French and one Irish member, to seven members from each country, nominees to the foundation were from the Archbishop of Paris, Maynooth and The Irish Ambassador to France.
+In 1991, the Fondation Irlandaise which officially controlled the college, was reconstituted, from six French and one Irish member, to seven members from each country, nominees to the foundation were from the Archbishop of Paris, Maynooth and The Irish Ambassador to France.
 The Polish community re-located to Notre-Dame de Sion in Issy-les-Moulineaux, in 1997.

+In the editorial for the Irish Arts Review Yearbook 1999, art historian Homan Potterton wrote critically of the college as being an "absolute disaster", noting: